Gadgets of the Year: Serious Tech of the Year

 The Microsoft Surface Pro 7 (R22,000), which landed in South Africa last year, features a highly responsive 12.3” touchscreen with a pressure-sensitive Surface Pen to enable note taking and drawing.
 On the inside, it features a quad-core, 10th generation Intel Core i7 processor with up to 16GB of RAM, making it one of the most capable 2-in-1 laptops on the market.
 It also looks good, from an unboxing experience that rivals any of the cooler brands, and with colour combinations that add to the aesthetics of a working area.

-Click below to read on about the best tv box, storage device, payment tech, smart home, security tech vehicle tech, productivity software, productivity app and facemasks.
+Go to the next page to read about the best TV box, storage device, payment tech, smart home, security tech vehicle tech, productivity software, productivity app and facemasks.